lipskiyp/tennis-planner/README.md

 # Tennis Planner (In progress)

-Django web appllication to manage tennis training sessions with Django REST Framework API and PostgreSQL database management.
+Django web appllication to manage tennis training sessions with front-end UI, Django REST Framework API and PostgreSQL database management.

+### The app implements:

+* Custom Docker container environment with version control and two separate services for the Django app and PostgreSQL database.
-* Custom user model with user email as the primary user identifier.
+* Custom Django user model with user email as the primary user identifier.
-* Token authentication.
+* Self-contained Django REST Framework API for user, authentication and training session requests.
+* The app supports both, session authentication scheme and token user authentication via the API.
-* Custom API permissions with 4 permission groups (base user, coach, staff, superuser).
+* Custom API permissions with 4 permission groups (user, coach, staff, superuser).
-* Swagger UI documentation for the API.
+* Automatic Swagger UI documentation for the REST API.
+* (TO DO) Dynamic front-end implemented in JavaScript using jQuery with AJAX requests to the API.
+* (TO DO) Unit tests for the API and back-end of the core app.
+* Custom Django commands.

+## app/tennis_planner

+Django project folder.

+## app/core

+Django core app with UI.

+## /app/api

+Django REST Framework API application.

+## app/user

+Custom user and authentication app.